Household effects

 - a current visitor’s visa or permit that was issued for a minimum of 3 years (excludes a visitor's visa that allows multiple visits up to six months per visit)

-Note: Student visa holders do not qualify; however, you may bring items necessary for you to complete your studies (e.g., a desk, text books or a computer).
+Note: Student visa holders do not qualify.
+However, you may bring items necessary for you to complete your studies (for example, a desk, text books or a computer).

-- You must have resided or been domiciled outside of NZ for the whole of the 21-month period preceding your arrival (except for brief holidays or business trips to NZ)
+- You must have resided or been domiciled outside of New Zealand for the whole of the 21-month period preceding your arrival (except for brief holidays or business trips to New Zealand).

-- Your household effects must have been “personally owned and used” by you before you depart for NZ
+- Your household effects must have been personally owned and used by you before you depart for New Zealand.

-If goods falling within the description and criteria listed above are imported into NZ more than five years after the arrival of the passenger into NZ, the goods may be admitted under this concession only with the consent of a Customs officer.
+If goods falling within the description and criteria listed above are imported into New Zealand more than five years after the arrival of the passenger into New Zealand, the goods may be admitted under this concession only with the consent of a Customs officer.

 If the effects are valued over NZ$1000, you will have to pay an Import Entry Transaction Fee.
 Visit the Goods Clearance Fees webpage for more information.